Davide Belletti: Coaching and technical roles

 Since 2022, Belletti has worked as a certified swimming instructor and, from 2024, as a licensed coach for the Italian Swimming Federation (FIN).
-He also collaborates with the International Ice Swimming Association (IISA) as observer. and event director.
+He also collaborates with the International Ice Swimming Association (IISA) as observer and event director, and held the role of race director at the 6th World Ice Swimming Championship (2025) and the 2nd European Open Ice Swimming Championship in Molveno (2026).